sonicsleuth/lightsail-mvc/README.md

 ## Requirements

 - A general understanding of Object-Oriented Programming using PHP.
-  The PHP PDO-Library for database connectivity.
-- PHP-5.6 > (but future enhancements are leaning towards php7)
+- The included Docker Container will build a LAMP Stack for PHP-8.2

 ## Running this MVC Framework on your local computer

 The root of this installation contains the following files for spinning up a local Virtual Server on your computer.
 While neither are a requirement, just a nice convienence, you can load this MVC Framework on any compatible hosting environment.

-- A "Dockerfile" for running a Docker Container with Ubuntu/Apache/PHP-7.1.8
+- A "Dockerfile" for running a Docker Container with Ubuntu/Apache/PHP-8.2
   - Run "docker-compose up" from the directory containing root/docker-compose.yml file.
   - Open a browser and go to: http://localhost
   - You do not have to stop/start the Docker container while editing code.
 Updates are relected in realtime.
-- A "bootstrap.sh" shell script for building a Vagrant Virtual Machine with Ubuntu/Apache/PHP-7.2/MySQL

 ## Features of this MVC Framework